September 16 & 17, 2023 | Saturday 10am-10:30pm; Sunday 10am-6:30pm

-This popular South Buffalo band performs wonderful tunes that delight fans and fairgoers each year.
+This popular South Buffalo Irish band performs wonderful tunes that delight fans and fairgoers each year.

-Formed in 1999, Celtic Spirit has grown into one of Western New York’s top Celtic music performance ensembles.
-The band mixes traditional pipe music with various modern instruments in unique arrangements created by the band.
-The band’s performances span regular appearances at area Celtic festivals and traditional parade marching to playing high profiles shows.
+Celtic Spirit mixes traditional pipe music with various modern instruments in unique arrangements created by the band.
+Their performances span festivals, traditional parades and high profiles shows.

 The Gordon Highlanders were formed in 1837 in defense of the City of Buffalo.
-They are the oldest continuing organization in the City of Buffalo, celebrating 176 years.
-They march in parades all across Western New York and participate in many community activities.
+They are the oldest continuing organization in the City of Buffalo.

-Feadán Òr performed for about 18 years, and was one of the most known bands in the area.
-Their newest incarnation has been around for a few years now.
-Their aim is to promote traditional scottish bagpiping, drumming and dancing, in performances and through teaching (they also offer lessons in all three skills).
+The original Feadán Òr performed for about 18 years, and was one of the most known bands in the area.
+Their newest incarnation's aim is to promote traditional Scottish bagpiping, drumming and dancing, in performances and through teaching.

-Born in the days before alternative was a marketing term, McCarthyizm soon became a band known for blending 60’s garage and 80’s underground rock with strong melodies and intelligent lyrics.
-Add some raucous rhythm and a tasty measure of Celtic flavoring and you’ve got a cocktail with a punch that delivers one helluva good time, all the time.
+McCarthyizm blends 60’s garage and 80’s underground rock with a tasty measure of Celtic flavoring for a cocktail with a punch that delivers one helluva good time, all the time.

 The Niagara Regional Police Pipes and Drums is located in Niagara Falls, Canada.
 They perfom locally and across Canada and the USA at Scottish Highland Games and other Celtic events, both as a concert and competition Pipe Band.